Kyleakin, Isle of SkyeRead reviews

-Getting 'over the sea to Skye' has never been easier, with the sweeping arc of the Skye bridge which is now, what's more, free of charge!
+Getting 'over the sea to Skye' has never been easier, with the sweeping arc of the Skye bridge making light work of it.

-Where the ferry from the mainland used to dock, but now bypassed by that bridge (and refreshingly quiet and peaceful as a result), is the little village of Kyleakin.
+Where the ferry from the mainland used to dock, but now bypassed by the bridge is the little village of Kyleakin that is now refreshingly quiet and peaceful as a result.
 There, on the road which runs along the water's edge to the harbour is Duart Cottage, a trim, whitewashed, typical Highland house.

 It stands in about a quarter acre of garden (with furniture) and inside, it has been beautifully restored to a very high standard.

-There is a modern kitchen, cosy sitting room with multi-fuel stove (and an extensive video library for wet days), a separate dining room and upstairs, double, twin and (small) bunk bedrooms.
-The twin bedroom is accessed through a further sitting room where there is a double sofa bed for additional guests.
+Upstairs there are double, twin and (small) bunk bedrooms.
+The twin bedroom is accessed through a further sitting room where there is a double sofa bed that can be used for additional guests.

 In addition to its quality, the cottage is full of character, from the cast iron fireplace in the sitting room to the original pine panelling in the dining room.
 The owners have carried this theme throughout the house, with much use of pine and natural wood in most of the rooms.
 The result is a most attractive house which seems to fold you into its welcoming embrace.

 Duart is perfectly placed for maximum accessibility to this wonderful area.
-Kyleakin itself has a shop and hotel, while Kyle of Lochalsh (2 miles) across the Sound has a full range of shops, eating places, leisure centre, etc.
+Kyleakin itself has a shop and 4 restaurants, while Kyle of Lochalsh (2 miles) across the Sound has a full range of shops, eating places, leisure centre, etc.

 The picturesque village of Plockton on the mainland (where the television series 'Hamish Macbeth' was filmed) has superb restaurants and is within a 15 minute drive.
 For a special meal out, Lady Claire MacDonald's Kinloch Lodge is 10 miles away on the Armadale Road.